ivirshup/anndata-paper/paper.md

     * One-to-one on disk representation (for HDF5 and Zarr)
     * Uses standard on disk formats, does not invent it's own
     * Out of core access
+    * Defined disk represenation, that will be consistent, and a way to make sure the data will be read in the future
+        * This doesn't happen when you've got pickled or RDA formats
 * Efficiency is key
     * Lengths have been taken to avoid copying uneccesary data
     * Lazyness in views
     * Sparse data

+### Figure: Examples

+> Illustrative examples of how anndata is used.
+Include case studies like:
+> * scvelo and layers
+> * different sets of variables (modality)
+> * spatial information (use of unstructured)

+# Author contributions

+...

 # References

+* \cite{Murphy2012}
+* \cite{Huber2015}